 A puff of hot, static filled air hit my face and sent my hair flying.
 My features scrunched and I fanned my nose free of the fumes.
 "I think you need to have that checked out.
 The odor isn't strong enough to kill yet."

 "Once was enough," his voice was filled with mock disgust.
-"I could have killed a Decepticon shoving them up his nasal cavity."
+"I could have killed a Decepticon by shoving them up their nasal cavity."

 "Sulfur," he explained.
 "It's a component of the weapon we were building."

 "Interested in a bath?"